 This delightful 16th century hotel and restaurant provides an oasis of tranquility, just five minutes walk from the town centre.
 The hotel boasts 15 individual bedrooms, a brasserie-style restaurant and cosy bar, all full of Cotswold charm.
 In the summer, enjoy a meal or drink al fresco in the attractive walled garden.
 The Corinium also has the benefit of ample free car parking.

-Welcome to the Cotswold Plough, an authentic 16th century Elizabethan Cotswold manor house offering wonderful food, roaring log fires in the winter and fabulous al fresco dining in the summer.
-We offer a friendly stylish yet informal atmosphere, within easy striking distance of Oxford.
+Welcome to the Plough Hotel, an authentic 16th century Elizabethan manor house offering wonderful food, cosy log fires in the winter and fabulous al fresco dining in the summer.
+A friendly stylish yet informal atmosphere awaits.The Plough Hotel is perfectly placed for exploring the beautiful Oxfordshire countryside.

 The 17th century Green Dragon Inn is situated in the pretty hamlet of Cockleford in the heart of the Cotswolds.
 It is a popular retreat for locals and visitors alike with its roaring log fires, beamed ceilings, flagstone floors and comfortable cottage-style accommodation.
 The cosy and informal Mouse Bar or Lower Bar provide a wide range of excellent traditional and modern "pub food with a difference".
 Our bars and furniture have been hand crafted by the famous Robert Thompson - the "Mouse Man of Kilburn".